-1) Use it as your profile picture on all social media accounts.
+1) First of all, use it as your profile picture on all social media accounts.
 Like Instagram, TikTok, Behance, FB and others

-2) Include it in marketing materials, including in advertising, emails, and other content.
+2) Secondly, include it in marketing materials, including in advertising, emails, and other content.

-3) Have fun with it – don’t be afraid to switch it up at times.
+3) Thirdly, have fun with it.
+Just don’t be afraid to switch it up at times.
 For example, you might advertise a holiday travel special by taking your usual logo and adding a Santa hat or wreath to it.